Interactive Visual Reasoning under Uncertainty: Conclusion and Discussion

-In this work, we propose the \ac{est} environment, an interactive testbed for evaluating the scientific thinking capability of artificial agents.
-Inspired by the theoretical proposition and the empirical observation of infants being little scientists, the newly introduced \ac{est} mimics the classic Blicket detection experiment but intentionally simplifies the sensorimotor control by abstracting it out into a discrete space of object selection.
-Specifically, in the \ac{est} environment, an agent is presented with a few context panels showing the working mechanism of the Blicket machine: The machine lights up when a Blicket is placed on it.
-In the following trials, the agent is tasked with finding all the Blickets in a set of pre-selected objects in the shortest amount of time, in each step validating its hypothesis of Blicketness for each object, proposing new experiments to check consistency with the observation, and correcting the wrong belief if contradictory. \ac{est}'s design not only requires the agent to effectively update its belief based on the information collected so far, but also necessitates the capability to come up with maximally efficient new experiments to disentangle confounding factors.
-A successful agent in this environment shall not only know how to passively reason, but also actively explore from both visual and symbolic input.
+In this work, we introduce \ac{env}, an interactive testbed for evaluating artificial agents' reasoning ability under uncertainty.
+Inspired by the theoretical proposition and the empirical observation of infants, the newly introduced \ac{env} mimics the classic Blicket detection experiment but intentionally simplifies the sensorimotor control by abstracting it out into a discrete space of object selection. \ac{env}'s design not only requires the agent to effectively update its belief based on the information collected so far but also necessitates the capability to come up with maximally efficient new experiments to disentangle confounding factors.